Title of statistical activity: Foreign trade in services

 10.3.
 Online database Information about on-line databases in which the disseminated data can be accessed.

-Data are published under the subject area “Economy / Foreign trade” in the Statistical Database at http://pub.stat.ee.
+Data are published in the statistical database at http://andmebaas.stat.ee under the subject area “Economy / Foreign Trade / Foreign trade in services” in the following tables:

 10.4.
 Microdata access Information on whether micro-data are also disseminated.